materialscloud-org/big-map-archive/README.md

 - Users should only see the communities that they belong to, when searching communities (GET, /api/communities), since all communities are expected to have hidden visibility.

-- Unauthenticated users should get permission denied (status code: 403) when trying to do the following:
+- Anonymous users should get permission denied (status code: 403) when:
   - searching communities (GET, /api/communities)
-  - searching the featured communities (GET, /api/communities/featured)
+  - searching a user's communities (GET, /api/user/communities)
-  - retrieving the featured community entries (GET, /api/communities/<community_id>/featured).
+  - searching the featured communities (GET, /api/communities/featured).